A controversial judge defied a higher court. It’s now suggesting he’s unfit for the bench: ‘Wrong line of work.’

 The Michigan Court of Appeals struck down McBain’s sentence.
 The state Supreme Court declined to hear the case in 2019, kicking it back to McBain for resentencing, according to MLive.com.

-In 2020, McBain again punished Dixon-Bey as if she’d premeditated her boyfriend’s murder, this time giving her a sentence of 30 to 70 years, far above the 12 to 20 years the guidelines called for.
+In 2020, McBain again punished Dixon-Bey as if she had premeditated her boyfriend’s murder, this time giving her a sentence of 30 to 70 years, far above the 12 to 20 years for which the guidelines call.

 “I absolutely intend to sentence her at the very top end at 20 years, except that I just don’t think 20 years is an adequate sentence for this brutal, premeditated murder,” McBain said at the July 2020 resentencing, according to MLive.com.
 “I think I can still consider that evidence of premeditation and deliberation — even though she didn’t get convicted of it — it was evidence before the court and jury.”

 No, he can’t, the appeals court ruled earlier this week.
 On Tuesday, the higher court once more vacated McBain’s sentence and, in a highly unusual move, ordered another judge to resentence Dixon-Bey.
-In doing so, the three-judge appellate panel criticized McBain’s courtroom behavior, floated the possibility of him being investigated for misconduct and suggested he is unfit to sit on the bench.
+In doing so, the three-judge appellate panel criticized McBain’s courtroom behavior, floated the possibility of his being investigated for misconduct and suggested he is unfit to sit on the bench.

 “If a trial judge is unable to follow the law as determined by a higher appellate court, the trial judge is in the wrong line of work,” the appeals court said.